elunna/nerfhack-changelog/README.md

 * Lower chances of rings exploding during charging (SporkHack).
 Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging
 * Rings of conflict usually generate cursed.
 * Reduced the probability for amulets of reflection.
-* We fully identify rings of increase damage or accuracy with enough experience killing monsters.
 * Amulet of life saving will not work if the player is in nonliving form (from EvilHack).
 * Cursed amulets of life-saving are ineffective.